RckMrkr/Trustpilot.FSharp.Flow/README.md

 [![Issue Stats](http://issuestats.com/github/Trustpilot/badge/badge/pr)](http://issuestats.com/github/Trustpilot/Trustpilot.FSharp.Flow)

 # Flow
-A library for something good.
+A library for building explicit execution flows

 * A new more explicit version of Choice called Result
 * A Flow type that is an alias of Async\<Result\>